 A soundbar is…well, a bar of sound.
-More to the point, it is a box containing several speakers that's designed to sit just below your TV screen and give your home movie experience a real audio kick.
+More to the point, it's a box containing several speakers that's designed to sit just below your TV screen and give your home movie experience a real audio kick.

 The technologies used in soundbars either bounce sound around your room (called beamforming) or use signals to trick us into thinking the sound is coming from a specific position (called HRTF).
 If you have a lot of soft surfaces in your room, it's harder for sound to bounce around, so avoid the beamforming models as they're better suited to rooms with lots of hard surfaces.